finnt2192/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/segment1.md

-During this session I also started to learn how git works and created an account on github so that I could create the personal learning diary, I also learnt how to clone a repository.
+During this session I also started to learn how git works and created an account on GitHub so that I could create the personal learning diary, I also learnt how to clone a repository.